step-security-bot/fh-burgenland-bswe-docusaurus/docs/greeting.md

 ---
 id: greeting
-title: Docusaurus Greeting
+title: BSWE New Greeting
 description: Create a doc page with rich content.
 tags:
   - greeting
   - getting-started
 ---

-# Hello from Docusaurus
+# Hello from BSWE!

 Are you ready to create the documentation site for your open source project?